It can be difficult to switch off from work.

 Share your feelings

 It is so important to recognise the value of positive social support and to recognise that seeking help is a positive and strong step.
-It has been a difficult couple of years for many workplaces – lots of organisations are still adapting to post-pandemic modes of operation.
+The past couple of years have been difficult for many workplaces – lots of organisations are still adapting to post-pandemic modes of operation.

-It is important to remember you are not alone and your feelings and emotions are entirely valid.
-It is natural to feel concerned, apprehensive, and stressed at times.
+It’s important to remember you are not alone and your feelings and emotions are entirely valid; it is natural to feel concerned, apprehensive, and stressed at times.
 Take time to talk to supportive people, your colleagues or reach out to a coach or mentor.
 You may well discover they also share your concerns.